mark-c-hoffner/smart-bot/README.md

 # smart-bot
-The smartest bot on the web.
+The sixteenth smartest bot on the web.